IT’S 2:18AM EASTERN STANDARD TIME

 I know this because I traversed the entire hotel to find the nearest bathroom.
 The Oregon Trail was shorter.
 Given the boozy push, I’m legitimately curious how the omakase can stay on schedule if customers spend half the meal walking back and forth from the loo?

-We start with Uni in a Konbu Jelly.
+We start with Uni in a Konbu “Jelly”.
 This is a dish that has started meals at the honten.
-It’s undoubtedly a crowd pleaser, but the temperature – warm, bordering on hot – makes it difficult to enjoy the texture and creamy taste that I usually enjoy so much.
+It’s undoubtedly a crowd pleaser, but the temperature – warm, bordering on hot – makes it difficult to enjoy the texture and creamy taste of Uni that I usually enjoy so much.

 1: Bafun Uni in Konbu Jelly